Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Michael.md

 ### 2025-05-20
 Implemented the listening server by listening to incoming connections on the socket.
 Any time a connection occurs, the listening server forks to get the child to deal with the incoming connection, and goes back to listening.

+### 2025-05-21
+Wrote some clean up code to make the sudo side of the code more manageable.
+Prepared for working more functionality into root mode of sudo.